ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ### ii.
 By Continent

-To identify the continent having the highest number of deaths due to covid, I filtered the location column by continent and also filtered out the null values in the continent and total_deaths column.
+To identify the continent having the highest number of deaths due to COVID-19, I filtered the location column by continent and also filtered out the null values in the continent and total_deaths column.
 Then I grouped the data by location. and ordered it by the total_death_count in descending order.

 The SQL code is: